 When abnormal body cells start to grow and divide in an uncontrolled way it is considered as Cancer.
 Since vitamin A plays an important role in the development of body cells, it can have an impact on preventing cancer.
 In observational studies, consuming high amounts of vitamin A in the form of beta-carotene is known to reduce the risk of certain types of cancer, including the Hawkins lymphoma, as well as cervical, lung and bladder cancers.

-Importance of Vitamin A in maintaining body’s natural defense system is essential.
-This includes mucous barriers to your eyes, lungs, intestines and genitals that trap bacteria and other infectious agents.
+The importance of Vitamin A in maintaining the body’s natural defense system is essential.
+This includes mucous barriers to your eyes, lungs, intestines, and genitals that trap bacteria and other infectious agents.
 It is involved in the production and function of white blood cells, which help identify and clean bacteria and other germs from your blood flow.

 - Acne Resistant

 Acne is a chronic, inflammatory skin disorder.
 People with this condition develop painful spots and blackheads, usually on the face, back, and chest.
 These spots occur when the sebaceous glands are clogged with dead skin and oil.
 These glands are found in the hair follicles on your skin and they produce sebum.
 Sebum is an oily, waxy substance that keeps your skin lubricated and waterproof.